 A Milestone is the most prestigious recognition bestowed by IEEE to celebrate places where astounding achievements in Electrical and Electronic Engineering took place.
 It has been already conferred, in Italy, to commemorate the work of Alessandro Volta, Galileo Ferraris, Guglielmo Marconi, Enrico Fermi and, more recently, to celebrate the Virgo project on gravitational waves.

-In the afternoon, the event will continue with the unveiling of a second plaque at the “Galileo Galilei” Technical-Industrial Institute, a high school which houses the “Fondo Giorgi”.
+In the afternoon, the event continued with the unveiling of a second plaque at the “Galileo Galilei” Technical-Industrial Institute, a high school which houses the “Fondo Giorgi”.
 This is a collection of over 5000 documents, which includes the personal library of the scientist and vividly testifies his cultural formation in the first half of the twentieth century, together with his relations with the international scientific community.
-During the event, which will be attended by the highest international and national IEEE authorities, two interdisciplinary technical sessions will be held, with speeches by the IEEE Historical Committee (prof. Antonio Savini, University of Pavia), by the National Institute of Metrological Research of Turin (dr. Luca Callegaro), by the Department of Philosophy (prof. Nunzio Allocca) and by the Department of Physics (prof. Valerio Parisi), as well as by librarians (dr. Antonietta A. Zucconi, Sapienza, and dr. Chiara Carlucci, INAPP).
+During the event, which was attended by the highest international and national IEEE authorities, two interdisciplinary technical sessions were held, with speeches by the IEEE Historical Committee (prof. Antonio Savini, University of Pavia), by the National Institute of Metrological Research of Turin (dr. Luca Callegaro), by the Department of Philosophy (prof. Nunzio Allocca) and by the Department of Physics (prof. Valerio Parisi), as well as by librarians (dr. Antonietta A. Zucconi, Sapienza, and dr. Chiara Carlucci, INAPP).